Pseudo-Physics-Informed Neural Operators: Enhancing Operator Learning from Limited Data: Methodology

 \subsection{Coupling Neural Operator with Pseudo Physics}

 Next, we leverage the pseudo physics laws embedded in the learned mapping \(\phi: u \rightarrow f\) to enhance neural operator learning.
 Specifically, we use \(\phi\) to reconstruct \(f\) from the \(u\) predicted by the neural operator.
-In this way, our approach goes beyond relying solely on the training data; it uses the physics learned in the previous step to incorporate a reconstruction error into the learning of the neural operator parameters; see Fig.~\ref{fig:model} for an illustration.
+In this way, our approach uses the physics learned in the previous step to incorporate a reconstruction error into the learning of the neural operator parameters; see Fig.~\ref{fig:model} for an illustration.

 Initially, we train the neural operator \(\psi: f \rightarrow u\) using the available training data, creating a preliminary model.
 This model is developed using FNO or DONet or other neural operators.
 The focus is to first establish a basic understanding of the relationship between \(f\) and \(u\) from the limited data.
 Next, the loss function for \(\psi\) is augmented using the physics laws learned in the first step,